lackofcheese/comp3702-a1-tools/README.txt

 (1) Running the JAR
 To run it, simply run the JAR archive with Java 7 (double-clicking should work if Java is installed properly).
-If this doesn't work or you want to run it with a different version, please see the manual compilation instructions further below.
+If this doesn't work or you want to run it with a different version, I recommend using Eclipse - simply add the contents of visualiser.zip to the "src" folder in a new project, and it should work.
+Alternatively, see the manual compilation instructions further below.

 You can also run it from the command line with optional command-line arguments: